Early-onset dementia: Causes

-Early onset dementia can also arise from late-onset childhood neurodegenerative disorders (such as mitochondrial or lysosomal storage disorders) which are the most common causes in patients that are younger than 35.
+Early-onset dementia can also arise from late-onset childhood neurodegenerative disorders (such as mitochondrial or lysosomal storage disorders) which are the most common causes in patients that are younger than 35.
 There can also be reversible etiologies such as inflammatory issues (like MS and neurosarcoidosis), infectious diseases, and toxins among others.

 Risk factors

-Traditional risk factors for the development of late onset dementia, such as diabetes mellitus, hypertension, and obesity, have also been identified as risk factors for early onset dementia.
-Several other chronic conditions have recently been identified that are also associated with the development of early onset dementia, including cardiovascular, respiratory, or gastrointestinal disease.
-The presence of one or multiple of these chronic conditions is more predictive of early onset dementia compared to late onset dementia.
-Furthermore, the association between low socioeconomic status and the development of dementia is also more pronounced in early onset dementia compared to late onset dementia.
-Additionally, depending on the etiology of early onset dementia, family history may be a significant risk factor, especially for Alzheimer's early onset dementia.
-Additionally it is more common for women to be diagnosed with Alzheimer's disease compared to men, for men it is more common to conduct vascular dementia.
-Studies have shown men will less likely develop Alzheimer's disease.
+Traditional risk factors for the development of late-onset dementia, such as diabetes mellitus, hypertension, and obesity, have also been identified as risk factors for early-onset dementia.
+Several other chronic conditions have recently been identified that are also associated with the development of early-onset dementia, including cardiovascular, respiratory, or gastrointestinal disease.
+The presence of one or multiple of these chronic conditions is more predictive of early-onset dementia than of late-onset dementia.
+Furthermore, the association between low socioeconomic status and the development of dementia is also more pronounced in early-onset dementia than late-onset dementia.
+Additionally, depending on the etiology of early-onset dementia, family history may be a significant risk factor, especially for Alzheimer's early-onset dementia.
+It is more common for women to be diagnosed with Alzheimer's disease compared to men, for men it is more common to contract vascular dementia.